If you’re raising chickens for eggs, then there’s no way you can do without nesting boxes. But how many nesting boxes per chicken is ideal?

-The amount of space inside the nesting box should depend on the breed of hens you are raising.
+The space inside the nesting box should depend on the breed of hens you raise.

 Different breeds have different sizes.
 So, it’s something worth considering when designing or purchasing their nesting boxes.

-That said, the ideal size of a nest box for the common breeds such as Barred Rock or Golden Buff is 14 inches for height, 14 inches for width, and 20 inches for depth.
+The ideal nest box size for common chicken breeds such as Barred Rocks or Golden buffs is 14 inches for height, 14 inches for width, and 20 inches for depth.

-Smaller breeds such as bantams will feel uncomfortable in large nesting boxes.
+Smaller breeds like bantams will feel uncomfortable in large nesting boxes.